Pipas/LinuxConfig/README.md

 ## Terminal

 My shell of choice is ZSH with the [Spaceship prompt](https://github.com/denysdovhan/spaceship-prompt).
-The instalation process for this is extremely easy since zplug handles most of it if you use my `.zshrc` file.
+The installation process for this is extremely easy since zplug handles most of it if you use my `.zshrc` file.

 First we need to install zsh (we'll also install the powerline fonts needed for the prompt)
 ```shell
 sudo apt install zsh
 sudo apt install powerline fonts-powerline
 ```
+I also had to install Google Noto Fonts `sudo apt install fonts-noto` so that the emojis could work properly.

 Now change the default shell to zsh
 ```shell